Have you ever wondered why you think the way you do?

 2. Cognitive Psychologist

-as memory, problem-solving, and decision-making.
+They explore memory, learning, attention, and decision-making.

 Educational